mendix/docs/content/refguide/web-modeler/domain-models-association-properties-wm.md

 Multiplicity can be of the following types:

-* one-to-one – one X object is associated with one Y object
+* One-to-one – one X object is associated with one Y object
 * one-to-many – one X object is associated with multiple Y object
-* many-to-many – multiple X objects are associated with multiple Y objects
+* Many-to-many – multiple X objects are associated with multiple Y objects

 Multiplicity shows the owner and the direction of association if the association is of the one-to-many or many-to-many type.
 In the domain model it is displayed as an arrow pointing the direction.
 The owner is located at the start of an arrow.